nicchunglow/music-player/README.md

 - if there are no more songs in the song Queue, the next song will be the first of a new list of songs, so that I can continuously listen to the songs.

-## What was used and coding considerations
+## Code Structure and considerations

 - This app is built on React with vite, with Redux used as state management, with tailwind for css.